markekraus/PSRAW/docs/Module/about_RedditOAuthToken.md

 ```

 ## Reserialize(Object Object)
 Used to reserialize a deserialized `RedditOAuthToken` object.
-This is called by `Import-RedditOauthToken` after the object has been imported from XML.
+This is called by `Import-RedditOAuthToken` after the object has been imported from XML.

 ```yaml
 Name: Reserialize